Aurelio logo

 2. Internal Docs Subagent will have access to some "internal" company documents.

-3. Code Execution Subagent can write and execute simple Python code for us.
+3. Code Execution Subagent will be able to write and execute simple Python code for us.

 Web Search Subagent

 The web search subagent will take a user's query and use it to search the web.
-The agent will collect information from various sources and then merge that into a single text response that the SDK passes back to our orchestrator.
+The agent will collect information from various sources and then merge that into a single text response that will be passed back to our orchestrator.

 We initialize our Linkup client using an API key like so: